"Etiquette" is the one word that aptly describes life during the reign of Queen Victoria.

 Victorian society did not recognize that there was a lower class.

 The best way for society to deal with the poor was to ignore them.
 They were 'burdens on the public'.

 Being just too busy trying to survive, etiquette played little part in the poor's daily existence.
 But that's not to say that pride wasn't available.
-There was a 'social stigma' to applying for aid, and some families preferred to keep to themselves and figure out their own methods of survival.

 Although Poor Laws were put into place, it wasn't until after the Victorian age ended that 'the lower class' was able, through education, technology, and reform, to raise itself, in some cases literally, out of the gutter.